raviteja869/ICA2/README.md

-# ICA2 Group 3 CI/CD Pipeline Project
+#CI/CD Pipeline Project - Python ML Application

 ## Project Overview
-This repository contains the implementation of a CI/CD pipeline for a basic web application using GitHub Actions.
+This repository contains the implementation of a CI/CD pipeline for a Python ML Application using GitHub Actions.
 The project demonstrates the use of Artifacts, Self-Hosted Runners, Docker Containerization, Service Containers, and Custom Actions.

 ### Key Features
 - **Artifacts**: Unit test reports are generated and stored as artifacts.